fireh9lly/just-the-docs-forestry/docs/expression-reference.md

 ### getDataRange(table, start, count)

-Retrieves an array of numbered rows from a table.
+Retrieves an array of numbered rows from a table, as objects.

-Called with no parameters, `getDataRange()` will return the whole table.
+Called with only a table name (string) as an argument, `getDataRange()` will return the whole table; this is the same as calling `getData(table)`.

-With `start` set to a number, and `count` left undefined, `getDataRange()` will return all the rows in sequence, beginning at `start`.
+With `start` given as a number, and `count` left undefined, `getDataRange()` will return all the table's rows in sequence, beginning at `start`.

 With both `start` and `count` defined, the return value will be an array of table rows beginning at `start` with its length equal to `count`, or as many rows as are available in the table, whichever is less.